Mitcheljager/svelte-confetti/README.md

 [![npm downloads](https://badgen.net/npm/dt/svelte-confetti)](https://www.npmjs.com/package/svelte-confetti)
 [![bundle size](https://badgen.net/bundlephobia/minzip/svelte-confetti)](https://bundlephobia.com/package/svelte-confetti)

 Add a little bit of flair to your app with some confetti 🎊!
 There are no dependencies and it's tiny in size.
-Even better; it works without JavaScript with the help of SSR in SvelteKit (this page doesn't use SSR though)!
+Even better; it works without JavaScript with the help of SSR in SvelteKit.

 **Demo and Docs**: https://mitcheljager.github.io/svelte-confetti/